Software License Management With Device42

 Manage end-of-life (EOL) and end-of-service (EOS) information for your software components in Resources > Software Components > EOL / EOS.

 EOL and EOS dates are imported manually.
-To define EOL or EOS for a software component, select Add Software EOL / EOS at the top right of the page.
+To define EOL or EOS for a software component, select Create at the top right of the page.
 In the Add Software EOL / EOS form, select the relevant software component and its corresponding EOL or EOS dates.

 Note that it's not necessary to specify both end-of-life and end-of-service dates.
 These are similar concepts, but not all software will have both.

-• End of life: The date on which a software component will no longer be actively developed, maintained, or supported by its vendor.
+- End of Life Date: The date on which a software component will no longer be actively developed, maintained, or supported by its vendor.

-• End of service: The date on which a software vendor will stop providing customer support or technical assistance for a particular version of the software, even though the software itself may still receive updates and bug fixes.
+- End of Service Date: The date on which a software vendor will stop providing customer support or technical assistance for a particular version of the software, even though the software itself may still receive updates and bug fixes.

 Reporting

-Once your software components have been imported and categorized, the Device42 reporting system can be put to use to better visualize and analyze the software in use throughout your organization.
+Once your software components have been imported and categorized, the Device42 reporting system can be used to better visualize and analyze the software in use throughout your organization.

-Let's create a simple report that finds all managed Adobe software to illustrate.
+Let's illustrate this by creating a simple report that finds all managed Adobe software.

 There are, of course, many other reporting configurations that Device42 supports.
 See the full documentation on creating reports in Device42 for more details.